imanjosh/IP-and-Legal-Contract-Management-System/README.md

 The system provides a structured way to handle **legal cases** and **consultations** while maintaining data integrity and consistency across all entities.

 ## Purpose
-The goal of this project is to make a comprehensive data model that supports IP-related legal processes — from client consultations to case management — enabling efficient tracking of intellectual property and associated legal documentation.
+The goal of this project is to create a comprehensive data model that supports IP-related legal processes — from client consultations to case management — enabling efficient tracking of intellectual property and associated legal documentation.